UniversalDependencies/UD_Italian-Valico/README.md

 The treebank is realised as test set.

+# Acknowledgements

+The treebank development has also been possible thanks to the valuable comments of Dr. Elisa Corino (University of Turin) and Dr. Alessandro Mazzei (University of Turin).

 # Metadata
 Cambiare sent_id con un id più informativo? sì, sicuramente evitare i nomi (id univoci)